 - Drink only filtered drinking water

 - Make your own personal care products with organic ingredients

 - Wash new clothes and bedding before wearing or using them and shower after trying on new clothes

 - Replace carpet with hardwood or tile flooring

 - Avoid processed and canned food

 - Avoid plastics of all kinds

 - Avoid common chemical exposure from chemical tick and flea collars or dips for pets and cancel your service for lawn fertilizer, herbicide and insecticide application

 The list can go on forever and provides only a small glimpse of the chemicals we are exposed to on a daily basis.

-If you want to know more about healthy pregnancy, make a donation to watch the Detoxify webinar* below and the Toxin Avoidance webinar* to better understand how you can protect your children and yourself.
+If you want to know more, make a donation to watch the Detoxify webinar* below and the Toxin Avoidance webinar* to better understand how you can protect your children and yourself.
 And remember, the majority of toxins are stored in our bodies, so it is never too early to start detoxifying and cleaning up your body and environment.